swiftlang/swift-evolution/proposals/NNNN-migration-tooling-for-upcoming-features.md

 ## Introduction

 In Swift 5.8 introduced [upcoming features][SE-0362],
-which enabled piecemeal adoption of individual source incompatible changes that are enabled by default in a new langauge mode.
+which enabled piecemeal adoption of individual source-incompatible changes that are included in a language mode.
 Many upcoming features have a mechanical migration, meaning the compiler can determine the exact source changes necessary to allow the code to compile under the upcoming feature while preserving the behavior of the code.
-This proposal seeks to improve the experience of enabling individual upcoming features by providing tools that produce the necessary source code changes automatically for a given set of upcoming features that a programmer wants to enable.
+This proposal seeks to improve the experience of enabling individual upcoming features by providing a mechanism for producing the necessary source code changes automatically for a given set of upcoming features that a programmer wants to enable.

 ## Motivation

-Whether you are adjusting code to follow new language rules or researching ways to apply new functionality, adopting features can be a time-consuming endeavor at the least.
+Adopting certain features is a time-consuming endeavor at the least.

-Some source-breaking language features are anticipated to generate hundreds of targeted errors in sizable projects.
-Occasionally, errors will also cascade down the dependecy graph or fall out from changes in behavior without a clear indication of the precise cause or source of the issue, requiring further investigation.
-Developers are left to either resolve all of these errors or address a subset and take the risk of switching the feature back off before they can resume development and focus on other important tasks.
+It is the responsibility of project maintainers to preserve source (and binary) compatibility both internally and externally for library clients when enabling an upcoming feature, which can be difficult or tedious without having tools to help detect possibly inadvertent changes and perform monotonous migration shenanigans for you.
+*Our* responsibility is to make that an easier task for everybody.

-### User Intent
+### User intent

-> [!CAUTION]
-> TODO: No way for users to declare an intetion to adopt a feature
+A primary limiting factor in how proactively and accurately the compiler can assist developers with adopting a feature is a lack of comprehension of user intent.
+Is the developer expecting guidance on adopting an improvement?
+All the compiler knows to do when a feature is enabled is to compile code accordingly.
+This suffices if a feature merely supplants an existing syntactical construct or changes the behavior of existing code in strictly predictable ways because Swift can infer the need to suggest a fix just from spotting certain code patterns.

+Needless to say, not all upcoming features fall under these criteria (and not all features are source-breaking in the first place).
+Consider [`ConciseMagicFile`][SE-0274], which changes the meaning of an existing literal.

 ### Automation

-Many existing and prospective upcoming features imply or implement simple and consistent code modifications to facilitate adoption processes:
+Many existing and prospective upcoming features imply or implement simple and consistent source modifications to facilitate adoption:

 * [`NonfrozenEnumExhaustivity`][SE-0192]: Restore exhaustivity with
   `@unknown default:`.